TommyJackson85/band-website/README.md

 This can happen with sensitive information, such as third hand API's.
 This is why I re-tested the webpage from GitHub pages.

 ## Credits

-- All copywrite credits go to the Scorpions and other media pages (see the Media section).

 ### Content